FoodStandardsAgency/fsa-pl-ui/README.md

 - [Git](https://git-scm.com/downloads)

 ### Key Dependencies

+This application is dependent on the [FSA Pattern Library](https://github.com/methods/fsa-pl) and pulls in assets from that repository as part of it's build process.

 This application serves pages from the `build` folder with rendering being delegated to the following [metalsmith](http://www.metalsmith.io/) plugins: